install4j HelpDownload

 Fixed VM parameters can be configured in the launcher wizard where you can use compiler variables to handle platform-specific changes or launcher variables to use runtime-dependent paths.

-install4j has the ability to add specific VM parameters depending on the Java version.
+install4j can add specific VM parameters depending on the Java version.
 To set this up, click on the Configure version specific VM parameters button.
 In the dialog, add rows for each range of Java versions that should receive specific VM parameters.
 If the Java version of the JVM that is used at runtime matches a configured version expression, the associated VM parameters will be appended to the common VM parameters.
 The search is stopped at the first matching entry.
 The syntax for the Java version expressions is explained by the help icon on the table header.

 Passing VM parameters on the command line